 You can also subscribe to receive a weekly report or a rod alert by filling in a subscribe form

-(Last updated: Monday 16th April)
+(Last updated: Monday 10th September)

 The Tay is certainly the place to come to for the chance of a fish of a lifetime.
 The sheer size of the river produces very powerful large salmon and the possibility of a 40 pounds fish must be on the cards now.
 The food source for Atlantic salmon is moving further away from our shores with sea temperatures rising and salmon are spending longer away in the ocean before they are returning making the possibility of much bigger fish finding its way back.
 The fish that are being caught now is further evidence of that phenomenon.

 with a settled forecast as well.

 If you have any news or pictures of catches or experiences on the Tay and you would like to share them please email me on firstname.lastname@example.org to be included in the reports.